 - Dry eye by reduced tear production (ADDE)

 - The pathologies of eyelids symptomatic, including Meibomian Glands Dysfunction (MGD).

 Thanks to the innovative protocol I.C.P.
 Dry eye (usable with I.C.P.
 OSA, I.C.P.
 Tearscope and MGD), in a few and fast steps inside a wizard will be possible to classify in automatic and precise way the dry eye category in relation to the examinations done in order to be able to undertake the treatment more suitable for the solution of the problem.
 Exploiting the technology of I.C.P., will be defined on which tear layer there is a deficiency, analyzing singly:

 - Thickness of the lipid layer LLT

 - Quantitative analysis of the aqueous layer with calculation of tear meniscus

 Subsequently, through the I.C.P.
-MGD technology, with a simple photo will be ascertained the state of the Meibomian Glands that in a guided way will calculate the area of loss and the active area of the glands.
+(OSA and MGD) technology, with a simple photo will be ascertained the state of the meibomian glands.
+In a guided way both devices will calculate automatically the loss area and the active area of the glands.

 - The instrument in a few seconds allows to take photo with 8MP in resolution in infrared vision, making visible in each environment condition the presence/absence of the glands on the eyelid.